Typesetting is Back

 1 Many agencies have programmers assembling UI.
 Programmers aren’t usually experienced in the areas of typography and design.

-Consider this scenario: Designer asks developer to assemble UI.
-Developer assembles UI.
+Consider this ( painfully oversimplified ) scenario: Developer assembles the design into code.
 Designer is unhappy with the result and blames developer for ignoring design details.

 Why in all these years of designing for the screen have we left typesetting up to computer programmers?
 Programmers will be the first to admit they can’t set type.
-They’d rather not even attempt it, especially if we beat them up for trying.
-And it’s a pretty low view of the craft to expect someone with no practical experience to be able to set type with any ability (sorry programmers, but I’m on your side here).
-Only designers are qualified to set type.
+What when they just get beat up for trying?
+And it’s a pretty low view of the craft to expect someone with no practical experience to be able to set type with any ability.
+Mostly, it’s only designers who are qualified to set type.
 But as we’re all familiar, many designers don’t code.

-The modern typesetter is both designer and coder which makes them uniquely qualified to handle the proper finishing of UI.
+The modern typesetter is both designer and coder which makes them uniquely qualified to handle the typesetting properly.

 2 The smallest elements are usually the most important.
 Whoever is setting your type might not understand the importance of such details.

 Chances are your audience is most exposed to your brand through type — overwhelmingly through the small letters of body text.
 One might say “But those letters are too small to have any meaningful affect.”
-That is of course a typical misconception of the typographically uninitiated — the unlettered as it were.
+That is of course a typical misconception of the typographically uninitiated.
 While the letters themselves are of immense importance — their spacing even more so — the consideration of the micro is by definition what makes the difference between typing and typesetting.

 These tiny details are most easily accessed by typographers and type designers.
 Graphic designers that make it a point to focus on type in their practice can as well.
 The ability to affect typographic detail is the practice of typography and typesetting.

-3 Design and production are separate — you can’t do both simultaneously.
+3 Design and production are separate — you can’t do both simultaneously even though it might seem so at times.

 Although you set type when designing, the final setting — the propagation of the typography to all contexts — is production.
 They are two separate concerns.
 Once you’re programming rules for breakpoints, you’re doing production.
 You might say “Well, that’s design too!”
 The truth is, while you might think there is free will in setting type, your setting is largely at the mercy of the type’s internal structures.
 And while your design may push the limits of a type’s unique requirements, that too should be addressed in production, to translate pushing that further boundary to the rest of the composition.
 There is design and then there is production.
 As a designer constructing the experience, are you going to also handle the myriad of tiny adjustments required to set responsive type everywhere and across all viewports?
 Probably not to the extent it needs.
 Most design shops don’t, even though they say they do (see also the first point above).
 More often than not, design gets compromised in endless QA loops anyway, right?